Llewxamris/PEA-framework/md/projectManagement.md

 All hour reporting was done through TFS.
 This keeps the burndown chart up-to-date, and gives the team a centralized location to see their own progress as well as the progress of the team.
+TFS is built into our development environment, as well as _Visual Studio_, our IDE.
+TFS also is set-up to follow the _scrum_ methodology, which meant very little tweaking was needed for it to meet our needs.
+These reasons made using TFS over other source-code control tools an obvious choice.

 [Example Sprint Burndown Chart](./files/mHaley_E42_A04_Sprint1.png)